microsoft/winget-cli/doc/specs/#148 - Repair Support.md

 ## Abstract

 This specification outlines the design and implementation of a repair feature for the Windows Package Manager.The repair feature aims to provide a convenient and reliable way for users to fix any issues that may arise with their installed applications, such as corrupted files, missing dependencies, or broken registry entries.The initial implementation will support repair for main installer types, such as Msi, Wix, Msix and MSStore installer types, which have native repair capabilities from their respective frameworks.
-Additionally, other installer types such as Burn/Exe that can specify a custom repair switch in their YAML manifest files can also use the repair feature.The document also outlines the future plans for extending the repair feature to other installer types (Nullsoft, Inno, Portables) that do not have a standard repair mechanism.
+Additionally, other installer types such as Burn/Exe/Nullsoft/Inno that can specify a custom repair switch in their YAML manifest files can also use the repair feature.The document also outlines the future plans for extending the repair feature to other installer types Portables that do not have a standard repair mechanism.

 ## Inspiration